-Sampedro-Puente DA, Fernandez-Bes J, Szentandrássy N, Nánási P, Taggart P and Pueyo E (2020) Time Course of Low-Frequency Oscillatory Behavior in Human Ventricular Repolarization Following Enhanced Sympathetic Activity and Relation to Arrhythmogenesis.
-Front.
-Physiol.
-10:1547. doi: 10.3389/fphys.2019.01547 Background and Objectives: Recent studies in humans and dogs have shown that ventricular repolarization exhibits a low-frequency (LF) oscillatory pattern following enhanced sympathetic activity, which has been related to arrhythmic risk.
-The appearance of LF oscillations in ventricular repolarization is, however, not immediate, but it may take up to some minutes.
-This study seeks to characterize the time course of the action potential (AP) duration (APD) oscillatory behavior in response to sympathetic provocations, unveil its underlying mechanisms and establish a potential link to arrhythmogenesis under disease conditions.

-Materials and Methods: A representative set of human ventricular computational models coupling cellular electrophysiology, calcium dynamics, $\beta$ -adrenergic signaling, and mechanics was built.
-Sympathetic provocation was modeled via phasic changes in $\beta$ -adrenergic stimulation ( $\beta$ -AS) and mechanical stretch at Mayer wave frequencies within the 0.03-0.15 Hz band.

-Results: Our results show that there are large inter-individual differences in the time lapse for the development of LF oscillations in APD following sympathetic provocation, with some cells requiring just a few seconds and other cells needing more than 3 min.
-Whereas, the oscillatory response to phasic mechanical stretch is almost immediate, the response to $\beta$ -AS is much more prolonged, in line with experimentally reported evidences, thus being this component the one driving the slow development of APD oscillations following enhanced sympathetic activity.
-If $\beta$ -adrenoceptors are priorly stimulated, the time for APD oscillations to become apparent is remarkably reduced, with the oscillation time lapse being an exponential function of the pre-stimulation level.
-The major mechanism underlying the delay in APD oscillations appearance is related to the slow $I{KS}$ phosphorylation kinetics, with its relevance being modulated by the $I{KS}$ conductance of each individual cell.
-Cells presenting short oscillation time lapses are commonly associated with large APD oscillation magnitudes, which facilitate the occurrence of pro-arrhythmic events under disease conditions involving calcium overload and reduced repolarization reserve.

-Conclusions: The time course of LF oscillatory behavior of APD in response to increased sympathetic activity presents high inter-individual variability, which is associated with different expression and PKA phosphorylation kinetics of the $I{KS}$ current.
+Background and objectives: Recent studies in humans and dogs have shown that ventricular 3 repolarization exhibits a low-frequency (LF) oscillatory pattern following enhanced sympathetic 4 activity, which has been related to arrhythmic risk.
+The appearance of LF oscillations in ventricular 5 repolarization is, however, not immediate, but it may take up to some minutes.
+This study seeks 6 7 to characterize the time course of the action potential (AP) duration (APD) oscillatory behavior in response to sympathetic provocations, unveil its underlying mechanisms and establish a potential 8 link to arrhythmogenesis under disease conditions.
+Materials and Methods: A representative set 9 of human ventricular computational models coupling cellular electrophysiology, calcium dynamics, 10 β-adrenergic signaling and mechanics was built.
+Sympathetic provocation was modeled via phasic 11 changes in β -adrenergic stimulation (β -AS) and mechanical stretch at Mayer wave frequencies 12 within the 0.03-0.15 Hz band.
+Results: Our results show that there are large inter-individual 13 differences in the time lapse for the development of LF oscillations in APD following sympathetic 14 provocation, with some cells requiring just a few seconds and other cells needing more than three 15 minutes.
+Whereas the oscillatory response to phasic mechanical stretch is almost immediate, 16 the response to β -AS is much more prolonged, in line with experimentally reported evidences, 17 thus being this component the one driving the slow development of APD oscillations following 18 enhanced sympathetic activity.
+If β -adrenoceptors are priorly stimulated, the time for APD 19 oscillations to become apparent is remarkably reduced, with the oscillation time lapse being an 20 exponential function of the pre-stimulation level.
+The major mechanism underlying the delay in 21 APD oscillations appearance is related to the slow I{Ks} phosphorylation kinetics, with its relevance 22 being modulated by the I{Ks} conductance of each individual cell.
+Cells presenting short oscillation 23 time lapses are commonly associated with large APD oscillation magnitudes, which facilitate 24 the occurrence of pro-arrhythmic events under disease conditions involving calcium overload and reduced repolarization reserve.
+Conclusions: The time course of LF oscillatory behavior of APD in response to increased sympathetic activity presents high inter-individual variability, which is associated with different expression and PKA phosphorylation kinetics of the I{Ks} current.
 Short time lapses in the development of APD oscillations are associated with large oscillatory magnitudes and pro-arrhythmic risk under disease conditions.